Faster Born probability estimation via gate merging and frame optimisation: Gate merging

 \begin{subroutine}[H] \end{subroutine}

-We now describe the gate merging method for a generic $N$-qubit quantum circuit with $L$ gates.
-This can be done by grouping the quantum circuit into $n$-qubit blocks (see Fig.~\ref{fig:sketch_routine}(a)$\rightarrow$(b)), then Observation~\ref{obs:merge_gates} guarantees that the negativity of each block is reduced after merging the gate sequences in it.
-There are various ways of grouping the circuit into $n$-qubit blocks, but we introduce the iterative Sub-routine~\ref{alg:merge_algorithm} for concreteness.

-For each target gate $U_{\rm target}$, the algorithm searches through the yet unmerged (disjoint) gates to find the next one that is connected to $U_{\rm target}$.
+At every step, a target gate $U_{\rm target}$, the algorithm searches through the disjoint gates to find the next one that is connected to $U_{\rm target}$.
 We therefore require to search less than $L$ gates for every $U_{\rm target}$, while the cost of merging two gates (i.e., multiplying) is $O(2^{2n})$, a constant as we fix $n < N$.
 So the full gate merging sub-routine scales as $O(2^{2n}L^2)$.
 The computational cost to compute the transition matrix $W_U^{\boldsymbol{\cal G}}$ for $n$-qubit unitary $U$ and its negativity also exponentially scales with $n$ as there are ${\cal O}(2^{2n})$ possible phase space points for a $n$-qubit system.

 As we can observe from the scaling, the limiting factor of gate merging is the spatial parameter $n$, which stems from the exponential growth of the dimension of Hilbert space by increasing the number of qubits.
 We find numerically that a practical choice for the spatial parameter $n$ is $n \leq 5$.
 As this is a fundamental property of a quantum system, a similar issue arises in the robustness measure as evaluating the robustness of ${\cal R}(\ket{T}^{\otimes n})$ and finding its optimal decomposition among ${\cal O}(2^{n^2})$ stabilizer states is in general a challenging task for a large $n$ \cite{howard_2017}.